misan7/bootcamp-notes/css_notes.md

 ![The box](images/thebox.png)

+- [Opening The **Content Box**](http://learn.shayhowe.com/html-css/opening-the-box-model/)

+**Natural** or **Normal flow** explains the _behaviour_ of the content.

-`Block element` = 100% of the windows and are 1 over another.
+`block element` = 100% of the windows and are 1 over another.
 You can change their dimensions.

-`Inline element` = take up just the space of its content, they are inline.
+`inline element` = take up just the space of its content, they are inline.
 You can't change their dimensions with width, height,...

-- [Opening The **Content Box**](http://learn.shayhowe.com/html-css/opening-the-box-model/)

-**Natural** or **Normal flow** explains the _behaviour_ of the content.

-`Display: block` and `display: inline` change the behaviour of the box.
+`display: block` and `display: inline` change the behaviour of the box.

-`Display: inline-block` put the elements in one line respecting their properties.
+`display: inline-block` put the elements in one line respecting their properties.

 `float: left` or `float: right`.
 Float makes float the text.
 The text is adapted but the box is put  in other level.